 - 1 legalized copy of the incorporation certificate in the host nation, together with a notarized translation of the document into Vietnamese

 - 1 copy of the Passport of the authorized representative

-If you live outside of Vietnam and would like to open a trading account, get in touch with of our consultants to open a bank account in your name.
+If you reside outside of Vietnam and intend to establish a trading account, communicate with consultants to facilitate the initiation of a bank account in your name.

-Individual investors must first create a bank account at a custodial bank which also allows them to link their bank account to a stock trading account.
+Individual investors situated in Vietnam must first establish a bank account with a custodial bank.
+This account can subsequently be linked to a stock trading account, allowing for seamless transactions.

-- Other forms as required by the Custodian Bank
+- Furnishing any additional forms stipulated by the Custodian Bank

-3. Obtain Your Unique Securities Trading Code – Institutional Investors
+3. Acquire Your Exclusive Securities Trading Code – Institutional Investors

-To trade stock or any type of securities, in Vietnam, all institutional investors are required to have a Securities Trading Code.
-The application of such code is mentioned previously
+For participation in stock trading or any form of securities trading within Vietnam, institutional investors are obligated to possess a Securities Trading Code.
+The process for obtaining this code has been previously outlined.